Follow the standard capitalization rules for American English. Additionally:

 Follow the official capitalization for the names of brands, companies, software, products, services, and terms defined by companies and open source communities.

 For example, if you're using Kubernetes-related terms, then follow the capitalization shown in the Kubernetes Concepts documentation.

-Recommended: A Job creates one or more Pods
+Recommended in a Kubernetes context: A Job creates one or more Pods.

 Recommended: The Cloud Scheduler job publishes a message to a Cloud Pub/Sub topic at one-minute intervals.